hkopenai/hk-finance-mcp-server/README.md

 8. Information on Automated Teller Machines (ATMs) of retail banks in Hong Kong
 9. Monthly statistics on stamp duty collected from transfer of Hong Kong stock (both listed and unlisted)
 10. Information on bank branch locations of retail banks in Hong Kong
+11. Information on fraudulent bank websites and phishing scams reported to HKMA

 ## Examples